tencurse/tufte-ao3/README.md

 This style conflicts with userscript: **AO3: Fic's Style, Blacklist, Bookmarks**
 - Simply disable the _Styling_ feature and this should work

+This does **not** take into account other fic formats, ie, chatfics, etc. It also assumes that it is formatted properly, ie, there's no wacky double spacing.

 ## Feedback